About

 Our story to date

-Inch Cape as a concept first came about in 2008 after the site was selected for further investigation by The Crown Estate.
+Inch Cape as a concept first came about in 2008 after the site was selected for further investigation by The Crown Estate (now managed by Crown Estate Scotland).
 An initial bidding round resulted in exclusivity rights being awarded in 2009.
-Following a Scottish Territorial Waters Strategic Environmental Assessment, Scottish Ministers decided to progress the Inch Cape site, along with four others, and in 2011 an agreement for lease was awarded.
+Following a Scottish Territorial Waters Strategic Environmental Assessment, Scottish Ministers decided to progress the Inch Cape site, along with four others.
+In 2011 an agreement for lease was awarded.

 The wind farm ownership, design and installed capacity has changed and evolved since that time and the project has been able to take advantage of new technologies and innovations as the wider offshore wind industry has also developed.